stefanspringer1/SwiftXML/README.md

 Automated inclusion of the content external parsed entities can be configurated, the content might then be wrapped by elements with according information of the enities.

 For any error during parsing an error is thrown and no document is then provided.

-An XML tree (e.g. a document) must not be examined or changed concurrently.

 ---
 **NOTE**